OASIS-XDI-Technical-Committee/xdi-spec-dita/README.txt

 To build the XDI Graph Model document execute the following command:
   ./build.sh xdi_graph_model.ditamap

-The result will be in the ./docs directory, with the log in the ./logs directory.
+The resultng PDF will be in the ./docs directory, with the log in the ./logs directory.